David Madden (Jeopardy! contestant): Other work

 From July 2007 to February 2008, Madden hiked the length of the east coast of the United States as a fundraiser for the Fisher House Foundation, a charity that provides free accommodations for family members of veterans at American military hospitals.

 In 2025, Madden appeared as a contestant on Season 3 of the American version of the game show The Floor with the category of European Geography and won $10,000, placing third overall.

-He is also an ambassador with the Rainforest Alliance.
+Madden is also an ambassador with the Rainforest Alliance.
 In 2021, he launched the National Environmental Science Exam as a benefit project for the Rainforest Alliance, aiming to raise awareness and support for rainforest conservation.

-He is a co-author of the catalogue Richard Anuszkiewicz: Paintings and Sculptures 1945-2001(2010).
+Madden is a co-author of the catalogue Richard Anuszkiewicz: Paintings and Sculptures 1945-2001 (2010).
 He was named a distinguished alumnus of Ridgewood High School.

 International Academic Competitions

 Madden is the founder, owner, and executive director of International Academic Competitions (IAC).
-IAC's competitions include the for-profit National History Bee, National Geography Bee, National Science Bee, National History Bowl, National Geography Bowl, United States History Bee, United States Geography Bee, United States Geography Championships, National Academic Bowl, National Academic Bee, National Political Science Bee, National Championship Exams, Introduction to Model United Nations, and United States Spelling Championships.
-IAC also oversees three World Championship events: the International History Olympiad, the International Geography Championships, and the International Science Championships.
+IAC's competitions include the for-profit National History Bee, National Geography Bee, National Science Bee, National History Bowl, National Geography Bowl, United States History Bee, United States Geography Bee, United States Geography Championships, National Biology Bee, National Humanities Bee, National Mathematics Bee, National Citizenship Bee, National Academic Bowl, National Academic Bee, National Political Science Bee, National Championship Exams, and other competitions.
+IAC also oversees four World Championship events: the International History Olympiad, the International Geography Championships, the International Environmental Science Olympiad, and the International Science Championships.
+Throughout the course and continued expansion of IAC, Madden has built a community of enthusiasts.

+Personal life

+Madden and his wife, Nolwenn Léon, got married in 2012.
+Their first child, a daughter, was born in 2026.